jtanx/jtanx.github.io/_posts/2017-10-16-an-alternative-approach-to-sshfs-on-windows.md

 Note that the use cases for this method is limited.
 It's almost always better to try out a different solution.
 For example, if the server supports SMB file sharing *and* SSH access, but SMB file sharing is firewalled, it is possible to use SSH port forwarding (and a loopback adapter) to overcome that.
 See [here](https://www.simonholywell.com/post/2009/04/samba-file-share-over-ssh-tunnel/) for more info.

 #### Native SSHFS on Windows
-Direct SSHFS mounting under Windows is possible through [Dokany](https://github.com/dokan-dev/dokany) (usermode filesystem driver) and [Dokan SSHFS](https://github.com/dokan-dev/dokan-sshfs).
+Direct SSHFS mounting under Windows is possible through [Dokany](https://github.com/dokan-dev/dokany) (user-mode filesystem driver) and [Dokan SSHFS](https://github.com/dokan-dev/dokan-sshfs).
 I've personally found this to be unreliable.
 Granted, I used this before the Dokany fork, so the situation may have improved since.
 [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) may also support this, [some time in the future](https://wpdev.uservoice.com/forums/266908-command-prompt-console-bash-on-ubuntu-on-windo/suggestions/13522845-add-fuse-filesystem-in-userspace-support-in-wsl).

-## Prequisites
+## Prerequisites
 For this method, you'll need a virtual machine running Linux with SAMBA installed.
 I'll be using VirtualBox with Ubuntu 16.04 as my base.
 I've also configured a host-only adapter that allows access to the VM's SMB file shares from the host machine:

 ![vbox-network]({{ "/" | relative_url }}public/img/2017-10-16-vbox-network.png)